 Are wind turbines bad for the environment?

 Wind turbines have a very small environmental footprint compared to fossil fuel plants.
 Their primary concerns include potential impacts on birds and bats, land use, and noise.
-However, the U.S. Fish and Wildlife Service and wind developers have developed siting guidelines and mitigation measures to minimize wildlife impacts.
-Lifecycle carbon emissions are just 7 to 15 grams of CO₂ per kilowatt-hour — among the lowest of any energy source.
+The U.S. Fish and Wildlife Service and wind developers have established siting guidelines and mitigation measures to reduce wildlife impacts.
+Lifecycle carbon emissions are just 7 to 15 grams of CO₂ per kilowatt-hour, among the lowest of any energy source.

 How much of the U.S. electricity comes from wind energy?

-As of 2025, wind energy accounts for approximately 10% of total U.S. electricity generation, according to the U.S. Energy Information Administration (EIA).
+As of early 2023, wind energy accounts for approximately 10% of total U.S. electricity generation, according to the U.S. Energy Information Administration (EIA).
 States like Texas, Iowa, and Oklahoma lead the country in wind power capacity, with Iowa generating more than 60% of its electricity from wind.

 Do wind turbines work when there is no wind?